Arts Jobs Are Valid. It's Time We Treat Them As Such.

 And while I understand that as the world evolves, artists must evolve with it, I do not believe that means we have to give up our art and find a new career path.
 Governments must support arts and culture.
 Artists must be valued not only as contributing members of society and the economy, but as as contributing members of a fulfilling, thriving, joyous, and beautiful world.

 Thank you for reading.
-If you're interested in my work as an artist, feel free to check out my Events page for my upcoming concerts, as well as my Lessons page for information on taking private flute lessons with me.
+If you're interested in my work as an artist, feel free to check out my Performances Page for my upcoming concerts, as well as my Lessons Page for information on taking private flute lessons with me.
 You can also reach out with any comments or questions under this post, or by submitting the form on my Contact page.